 Thankfully, many of Lisbon's attractions are free on the first Sunday of the month, including:

-If you’re not in Lisbon for the first Sunday of the month, you can still go to the Museu Calouste Gulbenkian for free any other Sunday and the Coleccao Berardo museum on any day of the week.
+If you're not in Lisbon on the first Sunday of the month, you can still visit the Museu Calouste Gulbenkian for free any other Sunday and the Museu Coleccao Berardo on any day of the week.

 How to enjoy a day's cycling on a budget